CBIIT/bento-tools/src/components/JBrowseComponent/README.md

-# Bento UI Building Blocks
+# JBrowse - Bento

-Bento UI Building Blocks is a NPM library in an attempt to reuse the shared UI components across NCI data commons frameworks.
+Here developers can find sample implementation and configration of JBrowse component from Bento.
+Under the hood this component is using [@jbrowse/react-linear-genome-view](https://www.npmjs.com/package/@jbrowse/react-linear-genome-view) library.

-## Installation
+## Installation of Bento components.

 Use the package manager [npm](https://www.npmjs.com/) to install Bento UI Building Blocks.